 - 9.7.1.
 You must take any additional reasonable steps to ensure the welfare and wellbeing of all the Workers You employ, and where practicable and with the Workers agreement, provide financial support in the form of a pay advance, which subject to requirements under the Fair Work Act may be recovered via deductions, if there is an unforeseeable reduction in working hours. - 9.7.2.
-You must advise all relevant Workers about any potential reduction in work hours as soon as possible so Workers can prepare and ensure they understand when the reduction in hours will occur, the period of reduced hours, and how this will affect pact their pay and entitlements (including any financial support). - 9.7.3.
+You must advise all relevant Workers about any potential reduction in work hours as soon as possible so Workers can prepare and ensure they understand when the reduction in hours will occur, the period of reduced hours, and how this will affect their pay and entitlements (including any financial support). - 9.7.3.
 You must also Notify Us of any reduction to working hours in accordance with section 13.4.

-Important Note: Where You intend to change regular rosters or ordinary hours of work You must consult Workers affected by the change first, in accordance with the consultation requirements48 under workplace laws and/or the relevant Fair Work Instrument
+Important Note: Where You intend to change regular rosters or ordinary hours of work You must consult Workers affected by the change first, in accordance with the www.fairwork.gov.au/tools-and-resources/best-proactice-guides/consultation-and-cooperation-in-the-workplace under workplace laws and/or the relevant Fair Work Instrument